When is the Right Time to Hire a Criminal Defense Lawyer?

 When Investigators or Police Question You

 As you may have observed in movies or television shows, the police might request you to provide a statement, giving the impression that you are not under arrest.
-If they suspect you of committing a crime but lack sufficient evidence to detain you, they may aim to put you at ease and elicit information that can be used against you.
 Remember, it is within your rights to have a criminal defense attorney in Charleston, SC, present during questioning, and you should absolutely use that to your advantage.
+If possible, consult with an attorney before answering any questions or participating in any discussions with law enforcement.

 Family Lawyer Charleston, SC